wolfgangasdf/iqp-book/perdiodic-system.md

 | 6 | C | $(He)(2s)^2(2p)^2$ | $^3P_{0}$ |

-How the electrons for a particular atom take find their lowest-energy configuration could be very complicated due to the electron-electron interactions, but it turns out to be pretty simple for most atoms and can be described by 3 rules, so-called **Hund’s rules**.
+But for more electrons, the lowest-energy configuration can be more complicated due to electron-electron interactions, but it turns out to be pretty simple for most atoms and can be described by 3 rules, so-called **Hund’s rules**.

-To mention one, the first rule is that the configuration with the highest spin multiplicity 2S+1 which is also equal to the number of unpaired electrons plus one, has the lowest energy.
+To mention one, the first rule is that the configuration with lowest energy has the highest spin multiplicity 2S+1 - or number of unpaired electrons, electrons which don't have a partner in the same shell with the opposite spin.

-For example, 3 electrons in the $p$ subshell will be in the $\uparrow\uparrow\uparrow$ spin state.
-Only if a fourth electron is added, it has to go into the down state and we obtain $\uparrow\downarrow\uparrow\uparrow$.
-Remember this simply as the “bus seat rule”!
+This means that, for example, the 3 electrons in the $p$ subshell will be in the $\uparrow\uparrow\uparrow$ spin state.
+Only if a fourth electron is added, it has to go into the spin-down state resulting in $\uparrow\downarrow\uparrow\uparrow$.
+Remember this simply as the “bus seat rule” - the bus fills up with individually travelling people such that everyone has two places.
 The reason for this rule is a bit beyond this course.
-Look up the rules in [wikipedia](https://en.wikipedia.org/wiki/Hund%27s_rules)
+You can look all rules in [wikipedia](https://en.wikipedia.org/wiki/Hund%27s_rules)

 `[slide]`